 The bill establishes a local water system funding program aimed at providing financial assistance to cities, towns, and special districts for improvements to community public water and wastewater systems.
-It creates new sections in the law that define the program and outline the responsibilities of the state loan and investment board, which will administer the program.
+It creates new sections in the law, specifically W.S.
+16-1-401 and 16-1-402, which define the program and outline its administration by the state loan and investment board.
 The board is tasked with establishing an application process, reviewing applications, administering financial assistance, conducting annual audits, and reporting to legislative committees.
 Eligible projects for funding include upfront costs, planning assistance, local matching funds, and costs related to joining regional systems, among others.

 Statutes affected: Introduced: 9-4-719